 Dr. Murr is currently Professor and Chairman of the Department of Otolaryngology-Head and Neck Surgery at the University of California, San Francisco School of Medicine.

-Dr. Murr attended Boston University as an undergraduate earning a BA degree in Medical Science.
+Dr. Murr attended Boston University earning a BA degree in Medical Science.
 He earned his MD degree at Hahnemann University (now Drexel University) graduating in 1987.
-His surgical internship was at Beth Israel Hospital in New York City and his residency and chief residency in Otolaryngology-Head and Neck Surgery was accomplished at St. Louis University.
-After practicing in Boston for a year, he joined the faculty of UCSF in 1993.
-Dr. Murr has served many roles in the department including as Chief of Service at San Francisco General Hospital, as Vice Chairman for clinical affairs, and as Residency Program Director.
-Within the university, Dr. Murr serves on the Leadership Council, and also serves on the Credentials Committee, the O.R.
-Committee, the CME Governing Board, and the Executive Medical Board.
+His surgical internship was at Beth Israel Hospital in New York City and his residency in Otolaryngology-Head and Neck Surgery was accomplished at St. Louis University.
+Dr. Murr joined the faculty of UCSF in 1993.
+Dr. Murr has served in many roles including as Chief of Service at San Francisco General Hospital, as Vice Chairman for clinical affairs, and as Residency Program Director.
+Within the university, Dr. Murr serves on the Leadership Council, Credentials Committee, O.R.
+Committee, CME Governing Board, and Executive Medical Board.
 He is a board member of the Mt.
 Zion Foundation and Hearing Research, Inc. Within the medical school, Dr. Murr was an inaugural Advisory College Mentor serving in that role for just over 10 years.

-He has a long history of contribution to the AO/ASIF and is currently serving a term on the CMF Education Board of AO North America.
+He has a long history of contribution to the AO/ASIF and is past Chair of the AOCMF NA Board and currently the North American Representative to the AOCMF International Board.
 Dr. Murr is a Fellow of the Triological Society, has served on numerous committees within that organization, and is currently the society’s Treasurer.
 The Triological Society distributes over $400,000 of research grants through a competitive process each year.
 Dr. Murr is on the Board of Governors for the American College of Surgeons representing the American Academy of Otolaryngology-Head and Neck Surgery.

 Although primarily a clinician and educator, Dr. Murr has research interests pertaining to facial trauma, underserved communities, and diseases of poverty.
 He has a clinical interest in rhinology and has studied issues pertaining to the role of fungi in chronic rhinosinusitis and nasal polyposis.